Quick links

 We advocate with you in mind.
 As we learn of new developments about specific nursing homes, we will continue to post updates and keep you apprised of breaking news.

 Our Kentucky nursing home abuse lawyers have passionately advocated for thousands of clients in several states, uncovering the secrets, analyzing the facts, and helping residents and their families pursue justice.
 With Circeo Law Firm, our clients can trust that responsible parties in the abuse will be held accountable, and victims will receive the compensation they deserve.
-If you or a loved one has suffered from negligence or abuse at a nursing home or assisted living facility, contact the experienced trial lawyers of Circeo Law Firm at 1-833-929-HELP.
+If you or a loved one has suffered from negligence or abuse at a nursing home or assisted living facility, contact the experienced Louisville nursing home abuse and neglect lawyers of Circeo Law Firm at 1-833-929-HELP.